-There are 39 clubs and community groups leasing a total of 5.9ha of land on the Town Belt.
+There are 41 clubs and community groups leasing a total of 5.9 hectares of land on the Town Belt.
 Most of these facilities have buildings that are only available for club members.
 Some, such as bowling clubs and tennis, are available to be used on a pay-for-play (casual) basis.